SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 discouraged by my parents.

 In their defense, I will point out that the Stooges seemed to be decent people in real life, just actors who _pretended_ to be stupid and somewhat violent for a living.
+And they were pretty good at it!

 I mention this not because anybody cares about the bizarre American entertainments of my childhood.
 (Look, even _I_ don't care about it.
 No need for you to look overly closely.)